dotnet/docs/docs/standard/generics/covariance-and-contravariance.md

  Covariance and contravariance are collectively referred to as *variance*.
 A generic type parameter that is not marked covariant or contravariant is referred to as *invariant*.
 A brief summary of facts about variance in the common language runtime:

-- In the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)], variant type parameters are restricted to generic interface and generic delegate types.
+- In the .NET Framework 4, variant type parameters are restricted to generic interface and generic delegate types.

 - A generic interface or generic delegate type can have both covariant and contravariant type parameters.